FrancisVila/MFT_convert/README.md

 This is a trial for publishing SecureTransport docs with markdown, and also other MFT products.
 It is branched off the Axway-Open-Docs initiative.

+## How to clone

-1. To try out this repo locally on your computer, clone it with the command:
+To try out this repo locally on your computer:

+1.  clone it with the command:

      `git clone https://github.com/FrancisVila/MFT_convert --recursive